Rubber Roof Installation over gravel

 - Seal around vents, skylights, and other permanent objects

 This type of installation over a tar and gravel roof will only be possible with Modified Bitumen Torch Down 2-Ply membrane.
-It is important to use fiber base paper and screw it down with base plates and screws.
+It is essential to use fiber base paper and screw it down with base plates and screws.

 The self-adhering base will lie flat and stick to the fiber base.